ccardon4/ccardon4.github.io/content/authors/admin/_index.md

 I received my Master’s degree in Health Economics from the [Department of International Health](https://publichealth.jhu.edu/departments/international-health) at JHSPH and my Bachelor’s in Economics from Universidad Privada Boliviana.

 In my free time, I enjoy connecting with people, baking, and running.
 I wish to complete my first half marathon in 2022.
-I also love to travel, and thus far, I have lived in four countries—Bolivia, Brazil, Panama, and the United States.
+I also love to travel, and thus far, I have lived in four countries--Bolivia, Brazil, Panama, and the United States.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.